SamiPerttu/FsMap3/docs/UserGuide.md

   * **Zoom Tool**.
 Select the center of the area you want to zoom into and drag to choose the size of the area.
 Mouse wheel controls the **Z** coordinate.

   * **Mutate Tool**.
-The mutate tool can be used in *quad* and *mosaic* views.
+The mutate tool can be used in *quad* and *nono* view modes.
 Clicking on a view, mutated copies of it appear in the other views.
 Keep clicking on your favorite and it will (hopefully) evolve into something super impressive.

   * **Jolt Tool**.
 Click on a view to mutate it according to the current mutation mode.
+The jolt tool is nearly useless.

-* **View Coordinates**.
+* **View Info Box**.
 At the bottom of the control panel is the view info box where the coordinates of the view in focus are displayed.
 A view always shows a square slice of the texture in the XY plane, with positive **X** pointing right, positive **Y** pointing down, and **Z** being constant.
 The **Z** axis is depth and increases toward the screen.

+  Axis labels are colored green for axes that tile.
+In addition, if an axis tiles exactly in the current view, a loop is drawn around the corresponding axis label.

+  View info box also contains a *detail level* estimate, which is based on sampling.
+The detail level is expressed in pixels.
+It is an estimate of the minimum (horizontal or vertical) resolution where most of the detail becomes discernible.

 ### Texture View